colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 =====================================

 A package is said to be overridden when it exists in two or more workspaces that are active at the same time.
-This page lists known issues with this use case.
+This page lists known issues with overridding packages.

 Overridden package's Headers found before overriding package's headers
 ----------------------------------------------------------------------